codeforamerica/pittsburgh-purchasing-suite/docs/source/develop.rst

 The purchasing suite is a `Flask`_ app.
 It uses `Postgres`_ for a database and uses `bower`_ to manage most of its dependencies.
 It also uses `less`_ to compile style assets.
 In production, the project uses `Celery`_ with `Redis`_ as a broker to handle backgrounding various tasks.
 Big thanks to the `cookiecutter-flask`_ project for a nice kickstart.

 It is highly recommended that you use use `virtualenv`_ (and `virtualenvwrapper`_ for convenience).
-For a how-to on getting set up, please consult this `howto <https://github.com/codeforamerica/howto/blob/master/Python-Virtualenv.md>`_.
-Additionally, you’ll need node to install bower (see this `howto <https://github.com/codeforamerica/howto/blob/master/Node.js.md>`_ for more on Node), and it is recommended that you use `postgres.app`_ to handle your Postgres (assuming you are developing on OSX).
+For a how-to on getting set up, please consult this `virtualenv howto <https://github.com/codeforamerica/howto/blob/master/Python-Virtualenv.md>`_.
+Additionally, you’ll need node to install bower (see this `node howto <https://github.com/codeforamerica/howto/blob/master/Node.js.md>`_ for more on Node), and it is recommended that you use `postgres.app`_ to handle your Postgres (assuming you are developing on OSX).

 Installation and setup